blabond/ReforgeLitePlusClassic/README.md

 ## 🙌 Credits
 All credits for the original work go to **Brues1** and contributors.
-This Clone just adds small improvements for MoP Classic users.
+This clone just adds small improvements for MoP Classic users.